dhelafrank/Paystack-Playground/README.md

 # Paystack Playground

 Welcome to Paystack Playground!
-This project demonstrates the utilization of the Paystack API for making and verifying payments, with a frontend built using EJS and ExpressJS for the backend.
+This project demonstrates the utilization of the Paystack Inline API for making and verifying payments, with a frontend built using EJS and ExpressJS for the backend.
 MongoDB is used as the database to store relevant data.

 ## Features